 Problems Paying Energy Bills?

-If you are facing difficulty paying your electricity or gas bill, you should contact your supplier and seek to come to an agreement on a payment plan.
+If you are facing difficulty paying your electricity or gas bill, you should contact your supplier and seek to agree on a payment plan.
 Energy suppliers must arrange practical payment plans to assist domestic customers who have built up arrears.
 Any repayment arrangements must take into account the customer’s circumstances and must be reasonable and affordable.

 The Money Advice and Budgeting Service (MABS) is the State’s money advice service, guiding people through dealing with problem debt.
 MABS runs a Helpline (0818 07 2000) Monday to Friday, 9am to 8pm)